hydrian/stable-diffusion-webui-rocm/README.md

 * Working version of docker on 64-bit Linux.
 Need at least kernel 5.10 for AMD ROCm support.
 * AMD rocm modules drivers loaded.
 Recommended 5.4.2 to match current release.
 * Permissions to create and deploy docker containers
+* 12+ GB of system RAM recommended.
+Swap can be used but is slower
+* 8GB of VRAM to produce 512x512 images.
+Command line options may help optimization.

 ## Build and Deployment